Krishan098/notes/in-contextformer.md

 - Despite these methods, the compression process still has a quadratic time complexity.

 - Unlike these methods, IC-Former doesnot depend on the target LLMs.
 Instead it leverages the cross-attention mechanism and a small number of learnable digest tokens to directly condense information from the contextual word embeddings.
-This approach significantly reduces inference time, whcih achieves linear growth in time complexity within the compression range.
+This approach significantly reduces inference time, which achieves linear growth in time complexity within the compression range.

 - It requires only 1/32 of the floating-point operations of the baseline during compression and improves processing speed by 68 to 112 times while achieving over 90% of the baseline performance on evaluation metrics.